kddnewton/regular_expression/README.md

 ### Dependencies

+#### Cranelift

+One of the backends that the regular expression compiler can use is cranelift, which is a rust project with Ruby bindings handled by the `cranelift_ruby` gem.
+In order to use the compiler, you'll need to have `cargo` installed so that it can compile the rust native extension.
+On a Mac or Linux you can `curl https://sh.rustup.rs -sSf | sh`.
+For other platforms, searching _install cargo_ can tell you how.
+Additionally, you'll need your Ruby to have been compiled with the `--enable-shared` option.

 #### Capstone

 To call `#disasm` on the generated machine code, you'll need Capstone installed.
 On a Mac you can `brew install capstone`, or on Ubuntu you can `sudo apt-get install libcapstone-dev`.
-For other platforms, Googling _install capstone_ can tell you how.
+For other platforms, searching _install capstone_ can tell you how.

 #### Graphviz

 To call `#to_dot` on the syntax tree or the state machines, or run the tests, you'll need Graphviz installed.
 On a Mac you can `brew install graphviz`, or on Ubuntu you can `sudo apt-get install graphviz`.
-For other platforms, Googling _install graphviz_ can tell you how.
+For other platforms, searching _install graphviz_ can tell you how.

 ## Usage